 One of the main benefits of owning a Google-designed Nexus phone is the preferential treatment you get when it comes to Android updates.
 Like a first class airline passenger, you’ll have been shepherded to the front of the queue and will be quaffing a glass of Champagne as you enjoy all of the new Nougat features from day one.

 You won’t have to splash out on a new device to enjoy the update though, as last year’s Nexus handsets will be first on the Android 7.0 update list along with 2016's releases.
 Joining the 6P and 5X, the 2014-released Nexus 6 has been one of the few devices approved for Android Nougat dev work so expect an imminent official update.
 The Nexus 5 might face a longer wait, however, having been omitted from pre-release patches.

-If you're rocking a Nexus 6P, 5X, Nexus 6, Nexus 9, Pixel C or Nexus Player you should see the update hit your phone/tablet/media streamer in the coming days or weeks.
+If you're rocking a Nexus 6P, 5X, Nexus 6, Nexus 9, Pixel C or Nexus Player you'll already have received the update.

 If you’re extra eager, here’s how to download Android 7.0 Nougat right now.